jorgeatcabo/Floristify/README.md

   .promise()
 ```

+---

-# How to run the application
+## How to run the application

+For local testing use: "git clone git@github.com:jorgeatcabo/Floristify.git"

 ## Deploy the Backend

 To deploy the backend application, run the following commands:

 ```